kukuu/integration/README.md

 - Integration and API Management Tools: Solutions often require integration with other systems and services.
 Integration tools like MuleSoft, Apache Camel, or IBM Integration Bus assist in designing and managing integration points and APIs.

-## Visualisation, Dashboards, Datasets Aggregation, CRUD Operations:
+## Visualisation, Dashboards, Datasets Aggregation with CRUD operations:

 - https://github.com/kukuu/visual-charts-dashboards